davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 Utilizing `TaskCreationOptions.LongRunning` introduces several advantages in comparison with manual thread creation:

 - It can be easily combined with `await` and TPL APIs, such as `Task.WhenAll`, amongst others.
-- It provides a superior exception handling mechanism.
+- It provides a superior exception-handling mechanism.
 For instance, in the event of an unhandled exception in a manually created thread, the application will crash (unless handled via `AppDomain.CurrentDomain.UnhandledException`), but with `.LongRunning`, it will be wrapped into a `Task` as an `AggregateException`.

 :bulb: **NOTE: The `TaskCreationOptions.LongRunning` option is essentially a recommendation to the `TaskScheduler`, which may interpret it differently in custom `TaskScheduler` applications or runtimes, or future updates to the .NET runtime libraries.
 If your primary goal is to spawn a new dedicated thread, then you might consider using the manual thread creation approach discussed previously.**